furkanaysavki/furkanaysavki/README.md

-- 🌱 I’m currently learning ios mobile programming with swift
+- 🌱 I’m currently learning ios mobile programming with Swift and SwiftUI

 - 📫 How to reach me **furkanaysavki@gmail.com**